IJES-logo

 Merton had added the note “(Debatable)” following the second quote and failed to cite it when delivering the actual lecture.[10]
 And though he did share the first quote while lecturing, he attributed it simply to “an author.”
 Further, although he included no citations of Mumford in his preparatory notes, during the lecture he named Mumford as “the man” on “the history of technology and the relationship of technology and civilization,” whereas Ellul’s name fails to surface in Merton’s presentation.

 Why Merton grew more hesitant to cite Ellul on technology less than two years after his initial enthusiasm remains unclear.
 Perhaps critical reviews of The Technological Society had taken a toll; perhaps Merton’s greater optimism in human freedom to resist technique prompted his reluctance.
 Still, Merton’s sympathy with Ellul’s insights into the power of technique remained.
 Writing in 1967 he continued to “question the universal myth that technology infallibly makes everything in every way better for everybody.
 It does not.”[11]
-Christopher J. Kelly further explores Merton’s “critique of modern technological civilization” in Ellul Forum #21 (pages 3-14).
+Christopher J. Kelly further explores Merton’s “critique of modern technological civilization” in the Ellul Forum, no. 21 (pages 3-14).

 Merton’s Other Readings of Ellul.
 As mentioned at the outset, after reading The Technological Society, Merton also engaged two other works by Ellul.
 In April 1965 he eagerly accepted a copy of Propagandes from the French Franciscan editor Chaigne as “ample payment” for an article Merton had submitted.
 Three months later, when commenting in his journal on the “inauthenticity” of modern religious relationships, he added that “in Ellul’s Propagandes there are good reasons why.”
 What such relationships currently entail, he noted, was not so much “unity in the Spirit” but rather (quoting Ellul) “propaganda for integration.”
 For Merton, this meant relationships were being formed around “complicity in mutual persuasion” or “liberal triumphalism making itself come true” rather than “on Spirit and on faith.”[12]